How VR Will Save Children Lives in Eastern Ukraine

 VR makes the memorization process faster.
 Mariia Tintul, Head of Business Development at WeAR Studio, says it’s an opportunity for parents and children to see risk areas in a safe virtual environment.
-For the company itself, it is a chance to draw the world’s attention to the situation in the Eastern Ukraine and demonstrate how VR can teach and save lives.
+For the company itself, it is a chance to draw the world’s attention to the situation in Eastern Ukraine and demonstrate how VR can teach and save lives.

 — shares Mariia

-- Define the goals of the project and comprehension patterns of it’s target audiences;
+- Define the goals of the project and comprehension patterns of its target audiences

-- Collect and study data, enrich the scenario with details;
+- Collect and study data, enrich the scenario with details

-- Technical development of the project along the deliverables;
+- Technical development of the project along with the deliverables

-- Testing with beta test groups and app polishing.
+- Testing with beta test groups and app polishing

 The Mine Awareness VR project required careful elaboration and close cooperation of its participants because of how sensitive and impactful it may become.
 That includes developers, psychologists, explosives specialists, and UNICEF specialists, who have considerable experience working with children in the area of armed conflict in Eastern Ukraine.
 However, the WeAR Studio team is confident that Mine Awareness VR will soon become the standard practice.
 The project will be a model example of the introduction of immersive technologies in educational processes in our country and worldwide.